KapilRamlall/Bitonic/README.md

 ```
 mpirun ./bitonic 2>&1 | tee ./run.log
 ```
 This game me a time of approximately 899ms which is what I sent in my run file.
-I ran this on the head node alone with the gien optimization flags.
+I ran this on the head node alone with the given optimization flags.

 If my my compute nodes did not have  a Slurm connection error, I would have run:
 ```